-For my book writing, I submitted my final version of each chapter to my editors and several marketing and sales enablement managers to read and critique.
+For my book writing, I submitted my final version of each chapter to my editors and several marketing, and sales enablement managers to read and critique.
 Their feedback was instrumental.
 Some of their feedback provided insights for the later chapters.

 It’s interesting that my ideation process is pretty much the same one Young described.
 The whole creative journey is a mix of unconscious and conscious efforts.
-The key thing is that you have work at it.
+The key thing is that you have worked at it.
 Ideas come when you proactively pursue them.
 The whole process is both frustrating and liberating.
 That’s what life is all about.

 Do you have a specific methodology for ideation?
 Tell me about it!
 I’d love to hear from you!